Eleven-am/pondSocket/README.md

     const { role } = req.user.assigns;
     const { username } = req.joinParams;
     const { id } = req.event.params;

-    // maybe retrieve the channel from a database const messages = await getMessagesFromDatabase(id);
+    // maybe retrieve the previous messages from the database const messages = await getMessagesFromDatabase(id);

     // Check if the user has the required role to join the channel